Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Field commands can use string expressions, including references to themselves to allow appending and prepending.
 So Field1=Field1+UA(3.0) will append the value of UA to the existing field, with 3 integer digits and no decimal places.
 If UA holds a value of 23 and the existing Field1 is Test, then the new Field1 will become Test023.

-Fields can use many other string variables, including time, date, cursor readouts, Labels, numeric Macro Variables, String Array elements, Averager Total Frames Counter, or Frequency Counter, Sound Level Meter, or Voltmeter readouts.
+As noted above, Fields can use many other string variables, including time, date, cursor readouts, Labels, numeric Macro Variables, Str0-7 String Array elements, Buf0-7 String Storage elements, Averager Total Frames Counter, or Frequency Counter, Sound Level Meter, or Voltmeter readouts.

 You can use numeric tests with Fields, such as IF.Field1=1000.
 Since the Field string is converted to a value for the test, this statement will be true if Field1 is '1000', '1k', '1.00k', '1k00', etc. Note, however, that as with all IF statements you should use caution when comparing decimal values for equality due to the possibility of hidden decimal places... it's usually better to test if the Field is above or below limits.